 British trains are the easiest and, usually, the fastest way of getting around England, Scotland and Wales.
 The Brits love to complain about their trains, but the truth is:

 - unless you are a commuter riding the rails during the rush hour - when seats may be at a premium,

-- or you need to get some place so tiny and remote that three changes of train are required,
+- or you need to get someplace so tiny and remote that three train changes are required,

 you are likely to find British rail travel a convenient and a remarkably spontaneous way to get around.

 British train travel has been around a long time so the network is well established and extensive.
 Most major towns are connected to London and to each other by either direct services or links to regional hubs.
 Smaller communities may have less frequent service or may require changing trains a few times but chances are there's a train station nearby.

 Tickets are easy to buy and useful journey planning tools are available online.
 If you are visiting the UK from abroad and think you will make more than two or three train trips, you can buy a variety of BritRail passes before you leave home.
 They may offer savings for unlimited travel during specified periods as well as other perks and benefits.
 But do check ordinary train fares online as well.
 You may find that BritRail passes are less of a bargain than they once were.

 Insider tip: Check a detailed map when you are planning a complicated rail journey.
 You may find that a community with more frequent or direct UK rail service is just a few miles or an inexpensive taxi ride away from one that can only be reached twice a week by changing trains six times!